handletec/simpleauthn/README.md

 # Golang simple authentication library

 Golang library to create a simple JWS authentication scheme.
-Allows creation of JWS signatures and verifying them using either ECDSA public/private keys or symetric keys.
+Allows creation of JWS signatures and verifying them using either ED25519/ECDSA public/private keys or symetric keys.

+This library performs the creation & verification of JWS to be used directly in applications.
+This library also supports both symetric and asymetric JWS, whereas (https://github.com/svicknesh/signature)[https://github.com/svicknesh/signature] only supports symetric keys.

 # Supported Algorithms
 This library supports the following algorithms